Karnak

 LOGBACK_CONFIGURATION_FILE: /logs/my-logback.xml

-If you use directly the Karnak jar, you must add the following parameter at the startup:
+If you run Karnak directly from the JAR file, add the following parameter at startup: -Dlogging.config=my-logback.xml

-The default logback file (see below) has two modes.
+The default logback configuration file supports two operating modes:

 Production Mode